Periodic orbits and Birkhoff sections of stable Hamiltonian structures: Introduction

-We now consider the set $\mathcal{CSHS}(M)$ of vector fields that are reparametrized Reeb vector fields defined by a SHS on a closed 3-manifold $M$ and $\mathfrak{X}(M)$ the set of vector fields on $M$.
-If we are allowed to perturb in this set, instead of perturbing in the set of pairs of differential forms that define a SHS, we obtain a stronger statement.
+We now consider the set $\mathcal{CSHS}(M)$ of vector fields that are a (positive or negative) reparametrizations of the Reeb vector field defined by some SHS on a closed 3-manifold $M$ and $\mathfrak{X}(M)$ the set of vector fields on $M$.
+If we allow to perturb in this set, instead of perturbing in the set of pairs of differential forms that define a SHS, we obtain a stronger statement.

-\begin{theorem} There exists a $C^\infty$-dense subset $A\subset \mathcal{CSHS}(M)$ such that every vector field in a $C^1$-open neighborhood of $A$ inside $\mathfrak{X}(M)$ admits a Birkhoff section. \end{theorem} Observe that, in particular, it follows that a $C^\infty$-generic flow in $\mathcal{CSHS}(M)$ admits a Birkhoff section.
-Another genericity statement that we show is that the set of SHS that admit a Birkhoff section contains a $C^1$-open and $C^1$-dense set of SHS, see Theorem \ref{thm:C1generic}.
+\begin{thm} Let $M$ be a closed connected 3-manifold.
+There exists a $C^\infty$-dense subset $A\subset \mathcal{CSHS}(M)$ such that every vector field in a $C^1$-open neighborhood of $A$ inside $\mathfrak{X}(M)$ admits a Birkhoff section. \end{thm} Observe that, in particular, it follows that a $C^\infty$-generic flow in $\mathcal{CSHS}(M)$ admits a Birkhoff section.
+The same statement holds if all the vector fields to preserve a given volume form, see Remark \ref{rem:fixvol}.
+Another genericity statement that we show is that the set of SHS that admit a Birkhoff section contains a $C^1$-open and $C^1$-dense set among the SHS, see Theorem~\ref{thm:C1generic}.
+This differs with the previous statement because we perturb the SHS instead of the vector field.

-In Section \ref{sec:analytic}, we consider the set of SHS whose Reeb flow admits an analytic first integral, for which we can prove, without any non-degeneracy assumption, that they admit a \emph{Birkhoff splitting}.
-Examples are given by analytic SHS such that $d\lambda$ is not a constant multiple of $\omega$.
-Roughly speaking a Birkhoff splitting is defined as a connected Birkhoff section of the flow on the complement of a finite collection of invariant tori (see \ref{def:Bsplit} for a formal Definition).
-Birkhoff splittings are constructed using a combination of our techniques and the analysis done in \cite{CV2}.